Home | About me | Contact | What's new | Privacy | Search

 Frontage roads

 Prior to 2000, all of the frontage roads between San Antonio and Austin were two-way with the exception of a 2.3 mile one-way section through San Marcos.
 Expansion projects since 2000 have converted all of the frontage roads in the corridor to one-way.
 The last section remaining two-way was between Conrads Rd./Kohlenberg Rd. north of New Braunfels and FM 1102/York Creek Rd. near the Comal/Hays county line.
-Work to convert that section to one-way was completed in 2023, the result of which is that all of the I-35 frontage roads between the Medina River south of San Antonio to Hillsboro are now one-way.
+Work to convert that section to one-way was completed in 2023, the result of which is that all of the I‑35 frontage roads between the Medina River south of San Antonio all the way to Hillsboro are now one-way.

 Speed limit